sectorzero/sectorzero.github.io/temp/property-search.md

 - Should be off major roads.
 Secluded ok, but not too remote.
 - Ideally would be close to or adjoining some state or conservation land which will not have long term change.
 ## Price Range
-- 400-450K (Can be a bit flexible based on real value or future prospects of property)
+- With built-house around 400-450K (Can be a bit flexible based on real value or future prospects of property)
+- Only land (approx 10 ac) : 100-200K (depends on a lot of factors, just setting the range)

 ## Region
 - Northern Florida & a small portion of Sothern Georgia
 - NOTE : I have chosen within the Southeast ONLY.
 Mainly within NC, SC, GA, FL.
 I am also open to considering MS if this does not work out.
 NC, SC and GA, below or at the boundary of the Piedmont.